replane-dev/replane-python/docs/source/configuration.md

 )
 ```

-Fallbacks are used in two scenarios:
+Defaults are used in two scenarios:

 1. During initialization if a config isn't returned by the server
 2. If `get()` is called before initialization completes

 #### `required`

 - **Type:** `list[str]`
 - **Default:** `[]`